Skip to main content

-The more I learn about crypto, the less hope I have for smart contract chains.
+The more I learn about Bitcoin and crypto, the less hope I have for the altcoin space.

-To be fair, there's a lot of money flowing into this space.
-That's genuinely the best thing about it.
-But money is a market condition, not a validation of the tech.
+To be fair, there's a lot of money flowing into it.
+That's genuinely the best thing about it if you work there.
 Here's what I think is actually broken.

 1. Smart Contracts Are Not Trustless